 The public transportation system has become more robust with the incoming streams of young tech workers and other professional transplants.
 The sleepy, grunge-y Seattle is as unfamiliar as the skyline now (and we’ve only been living here 3-7 years!)
 Our transportation options here are fairly plentiful.
 We keep alive by bus, bike, rail, Lyft and various rental car programs.

 Washington state has no state income tax.
-However, Washington has very high sales tax, property tax, and auto taxes to raise funds in other ways.
+Washington have a very high sales tax, property tax, and auto taxes to raise funds in other ways.
 If you are a high-income earner (as our family is) – it’s a very clever idea to be minimalist and go car-free.

 Parking anxiety is especially steep if you’re living in the city.
 Everything is so cramped.
 On the rare occasions that we do need a car to attend an event or party, we take a Lyft and not deal with parking.
 For all other occasions, we bus or walk to it, making cars and parking a non-issue.